Itasca, Texas

-Itasca /aɪˈtæskə/ eye-TAS-kə is a city in Hill County in Northern Central Texas.
-As of the 2010 census, the city population was 1,644.
+Itasca /aɪˈtæskə/ eye-TAS-kə is a city in Hill County in Northern Central Texas, United States.
+As of the 2020 census, the city population was 1,562.

 History

 Itasca began as a railroad station for the Missouri, Kansas and Texas Railroad in 1881, and was incorporated in 1885.

 In the 1984 Willie Nelson film Songwriter, Willie's character mentions as a joke that he's going to "a weavers convention in Itasca, Texas".